BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Yet beyond the loud grievance of the streets, in the soundless, glass-walled cathedrals of light and silicon, a far quieter, almost clinical cruelty is ripening.
 It is a faith that bundles itself in seven cold stars into a single radiance---an alliance of those who regard "the human being" as a transitional sketch to be technologically overcome {% cite gebru:2024 %}.
 In this light, the longing for the stars no longer appears as a departure but as a flight; an expansion into the void, driven by the dream of an eternity that no longer needs a body.

 From the heights of their galactic calculations, these architects of the future look down on the here and now as upon an ant colony in the dust.
 The suffering of the present---the exhaustion of the earth, the silencing of diversity---shrinks in their eyes to a negligible rounding error.
 It is an ethics that sacrifices today to tomorrow, a morality of arithmetic, a *rule of code* instead of law {% cite rosengruen:2022 %} in which a burning planet weighs less than the mathematical promise of a posthuman world of gods.
-We should be well aware of these old dreams of greatness that requires "a downfall of decadence".
+We should be well aware of these old dreams of greatness that require "a downfall of decadence".

 In this worldview, an old dark spirit returns, cloaked in the garb of logic: the conviction that life has a price measured by its utility for the great progress, which could be gauged by its approximation to the absolute.
 Once again it is assumed that everything can be calculated, but in place of Kantian principles stand calculating machines and the theories of probability and expected values.